 Valid Photo ID

-If you have other pets: Vaccination records and your veterinarian’s name and phone number
+If you have other pets: Proof of current vaccinations and your veterinarian’s name and phone number.